Great education should not bankrupt your financial future.

 community.
 Simply put, at The College at Saint Constantine, every tuition dollar paid by the student will be used to foster the education of that student.

-The College at Saint Constantine aims to provide you the kind of quality education you would find at the top tier universities, for a fraction of the cost.
-Undergraduate tuition for the year totals $9,000, competitively priced even against local community colleges.
+The College at Saint Constantine aims to provide you the kind of quality education you would find at the top tier universities, but at a cost that is competitively priced against local community colleges.
+Undergraduate tuition for the year totals $9,000, or $4,500 per semester.

 The College at Saint Constantine provides a residential housing option for interested students in a gated community adjacent to the campus.
 Students who wish to apply for housing should express interest during their admissions process to ensure availability.